elisechant/X-ttt/ROADMAP.md

 Product features we want to ship.

 * ↑↑ Game complexity - levels "easy" (current), "normal" or "hard" - We would like to know whether more complex games leads to more games being played.
-  * "hard" - use minimax AI decision algorithm
+  * ~~"hard" - use minimax AI decision algorithm~~
-  * Run as ABC test
+  * ~~Run as ABC test~~
+  * Productionise the winning variant
 * Monetisation - Goal TBD
   * Tasks TBD
 * Uplift game board UI, UX - We think that a cooler looking site will lead to more users, as we assume people will share it.